 In addition, there’s ample evidence that some people won’t follow declared safety protocols.
 Since I wrote that post, we have heard reports and seen examples of in-person meetings where attendees and staff are not reliably social distancing, and/or aren’t wearing masks properly or at all.

-This is most likely to happen during socials and meals, where masks have to be temporarily removed.
-It’s understandably hard for attendees to resist our lifetime habit of moving close to socialize.
+This is most likely to happen during socials and meals, where attendees have to temporarily remove masks.
+It’s understandably hard for people to resist our lifetime habit of moving close to socialize.

 2) We perform hygiene theater—but please don’t ask us about our ventilation systems